BiancaTaisePommerening/Mission-to-Mars/README.md

 ## Web Scraping Methods

-- Chrome Developer Tools were use to identify HTML components.
+- Chrome Developer Tools were used to identify HTML components.

-- Python script was written using Splinter was used to automate the browser.
+- Python script was written using Splinter to automate the browser.

 - BeautifulSoup, another Python library, was used to extract the data.